ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 ## Overview

 A **composable image set** is a collection of one or more `images`. `Images` are sets of one or more `layers`. `Layers` are composed of one or more `channels`. `Channels` are composed of `values`.
+The ``image set``:

+1. Contains one or more image.
+    - The images need not have the same internal structure.
+In particular, the images may have different `layers` or `channels`.
+2. May contain parameter information about the `images`, `layers` and `channels` within the `image set`.

 An **image** is a logical collection of data, formatted to be rendered into an `MxN` array of values intended to be transformed into a color image for display, printing, or in-memory computation.
 How the pixels are transformed and displayed is up to the consumer of this data, though the producer can provide information about expected results and constraints on this process.
 The image:

+1. Has a unique name relative to the **image set**.
+A name is any string of ASCII characters not containing a slash `'` or a dot `.`.
-1. Has a know origin, which is one of four values: UL, UR, LL, LR. (upper left, upper right, lower left, lower right)
+2. Has a know origin, which is one of four values: UL, UR, LL, LR. (upper left, upper right, lower left, lower right)
-2. Has a specific 2D integer size (`MxN`)
+3. Has a specific 2D integer size (`MxN`)
-3. Has one or more `layers`.
+4. Contains one or more `layers`.

 A **layer** is a collection of values that comprise an element of an image.
 A layer:

+1. Has a unique name, relative to the `image` it is part of.
+A name is any string of ASCII characters not containing a slash `/` or a dot `.`.
-1. Is of known 2D integer size, less than or equal to the size of the `image`.
+1. Is of known 2D integer size (`wxh`), less than or equal to the size of the `image`.
 2. Has an offset from the `image` origin.
 The offset values must be integers on the ranges `[0,M]` and `[0,N]`.
+    - The `offset` and the `size` of a layer must combine such that the extents of the layer lie within the boundary of the `image`.
-3. Shall contain one or more channels.
+4. Contains one or more `channels`.

 A **channel** is a set of values.
 A channel:

+1. Has a unique name, relative to the `layer` it is part of.
+A name is any string of ASCII characters not containing a slash `/` or a dot `.`.
-1. Is the size of the layer that contains it
+1. Is the size of the layer that contains it (`wxh`)
-2. Can be of any valid type
+2. Can be of any valid type.
+Default is an `wxh` array of **float**, unless otherwise specified.
 3. May be one of a set of **reserved names**.
 These are:
     - **depth** A channel containing per-pixel depth information.
 Each value is on the range [0.0, 1.0], which is [top, bottom].
     - **lighting** A channel containing lighting information.
 The information can be a single value, or a set of values.